vsrinivas/fuchsia/development/source_code/README.md

 Upon success, the bootstrap script should print a message recommending that you add the `.jiri_root/bin` directory to your PATH.
-This will add `jiri` to your PATH, which is strongly recommended and is assumed by other parts of the Fuchsia toolchain.
+This will add `jiri` to your PATH, which is recommended and is assumed by other parts of the Fuchsia toolchain.

 Another tool in `.jiri_root/bin` is `fx`, which helps configuring, building, running and debugging Fuchsia.
 See `fx help` for all available commands.

-We also suggest sourcing `scripts/fx-env.sh`.
+You can also source `scripts/fx-env.sh`, but sourcing `fx-env.sh` is not required.
 It defines a few environment variables that are commonly used in the documentation, such as `$FUCHSIA_DIR`, and provides useful shell functions, for instance `fd` to change directories effectively.
 See comments in `scripts/fx-env.sh` for more details.

 ### Working without altering your PATH